GaraziLS/React-Apuntes/Apuntes/Authentication/1-intro.md

   Now, if you write in the fields no text will render.
 Everytime we're typing we are setting the value of *this.state.email*.
 So, this value is overriding everything, which means that because we're not updating the value, it is always remaining just an empty string.

-  To fix this we'll come to the handlers and set state inside them:
+  To fix this we'll come to the handlers and set state inside them.
+However, we must add something else to tell the program which input (email or password) is being updated.

+  To do this, we'll use the name of the input, ```event.target.name```.
+If the user is writing in the email field the email will be updated and so on.

-  We can dynamically change and pick the name that we're getting.
+  > We can dynamically change and pick the name that we're getting.
 So, the event has what is called a target.
 So, I can say *event.target.name*, and what this is gonna do is it's going to pick up the event that we got, this change event it's gonna pick up a target and then that target has attributes.
 In the chrome console, in the SyntheticEvent object, there's a target object.
 If, with the debugger on, we look for the event (by typing it), we'll see that the target has a name value.

   But we first have to wrap up the event.target.name in brackets.